 So back to the question, “No!
 I won’t start analysing your behaviours!”

-Now, think about an annoying habit your partner has, if you applied the ABA principles to the situation, maybe you would be delightfully surprised with some pleasant results.
+Now, think about a troubling habit your partner has, if you applied the ABA principles to the situation, maybe you would be delightfully surprised with some pleasant results.

 Claire McIvor BCBA